-- Every Department has worked on minor research projects. - The Department of Chemistry and the Department of Botany have major research projects. - All total 11 Research scholars are working for their Doctoral thesis in the college.
-Out of them 7 Research scholars are in the Department of Botany and 4 Research scholars are in the Department of Chemistry. - Till now 4 scholars have completed their Ph.
-D. research work from the college. - The thrust areas in major Research Projects are Organic Chemistry, Inorganic Chemistry, Plant Tissue Culture, Mycopathology etc.
+• Every Department has worked on minor research projects.

+• The Department of Chemistry and the Department of Botany have major research projects.

+• All total 16 Research scholars are working for their Doctoral thesis in the college.
+Till now 11 scholars have completed their Ph.
+D. research work from the college.

+• The thrust areas in major Research Projects are Organic Chemistry, Inorganic Chemistry, Plant Tissue Culture, Mycopathology, Pure Mathematics and Applied Mathematics, Zoology etc.

-• Most of the research projects are funded by UGC, DST etc.
+• Most of the research projects are funded by UGC, DST, DBT, CSIR, WB-DBT etc.